Advanced Standing Transfer Credit

 Licensed Practical Nurse

-Licensed Practical Nurses not actively employed in nursing and/or LPN's who have completed an approved LPN program more than five years ago and successfully passed the licensing examination will be evaluated on an individual basis.
+Applicants who have completed an NLNAC or ACEN accredited Licensed Practical Nurse Program more than five years ago, have successfully passed the licensing examination and are actively employed in nursing will be evaluated on an individual basis.

 An L.P.N.
 Competency Form is to be completed by the applicant on interview.

 Applicants requesting advanced standing in the nursing courses will have their clinical competence determined by nursing faculty.
 A fee will be charged for the clinical competency evaluation.

 Criteria used to evaluate clinical competence will include, but is not limited to:

 - A minimum of one day clinical experience on a one-to-one basis as arranged between student and instructor.
 The student will be asked to demonstrate competencies that would be expected of any student for the courses they have completed.

 - A grade of 80% or higher on a Math Competency Examination must be achieved before clinical competency is scheduled.

 - Satisfactory completion of a written assignment.